 (2) For the purposes of this Part and the Rail Safety National Law (WA) Part 3 Division 9, anything done by a person acting under the supervision or direction of a medical practitioner, registered nurse or analyst is taken to have been done by the medical practitioner, registered nurse or analyst, as the case may be.

+[Section 9 amended: No. 4 of 2018 s.
+119(2).]

 Division 2 — Alcohol testing

 10. Using breath sample to find blood alcohol content